-Travel Reimbursement for Administrators
+Travel Reimbursement

 To encourage school employees to attend professional meetings, the Board of Education may provide travel allowances when the Superintendent grants specific authorization for such trips.
 The Board of Directors will provide travel allowances for school employees who furnish their own transportation while conducting school business.
-Administrators using their own vehicle for school business will be reimbursed at current federal travel reimbursement guidelines.
+Employees using their own vehicle for school business will be reimbursed at current federal travel reimbursement guidelines.

-General Liability for Administrators
+General Liability

-The District provides liability insurance, which covers employees for claims involving bodily injury or property damage to other people.
-The District's liability insurance coverage applies to all claims arising out of an act or omission occurring within the scope of the Administrator's employment or duties.
+The District provides liability insurance which covers employees for claims involving bodily injury or property damage to other people.
+The District's liability insurance coverage applies to all claims arising out of an act or omission occurring within the scope of the individual's employment or duties.